 Competency in calculation of dosages shall be a prerequisite for entry into NSG/NSL 311/312.
 The student is required to have attained 100% proficiency in calculating dosage as measured by a paper and pencil test administered within the time frame prior to enrolling in NSG/NSL 311/312.
-Students who drop back a year because of not meeting pre-requisites for NSG 311/312, will need to repeat the drug calculations exam before entering clinical and will also need to complete a practical exam with the Nursing Lab Coordinator.
+Students who drop back a year because of not meeting pre-requisites for NSG 311/312, will need to repeat the drug calculations exambefore entering clinical.